MinhazulHasan/covid-19-tracker/README.md

 - [Clint Site Code](https://github.com/MinhazulHasan/covid-19-tracker "Click For View Clint Site Code")
 ***
 ## Description
-Single page web application where you can get the all the information about the COVID-19 in intire world.
-It also provide particular country's information by selecting the country from dropdown.
-It has a awesome graph functionality with interactive look.
-It can show you the Coronavirus Cases, Recovered Cases and also the Death Cases.
+Single page web application where you can get all the information about the COVID-19 in the entire world.
+It also provides a particular country's information by selecting the country from the dropdown.
+It has an awesome graph functionality with an interactive look.
+It can show you the Coronavirus Cases, Recovered Cases, and also the Death Cases.
 ***
 ## Functionality
 - Exclusive Looking UI